Frequently Asked Questions

 Yes.
-Financial assistance is available to qualified Kindergarten through Grade 8 families based on demonstrated need.
+Financial assistance is available to qualified Junior Kindergarten through Grade 8 families based on demonstrated need.
 GPS uses the services of FAST (Financial Aid for School Tuition) to evaluate the financial ability of each family to afford the costs of private education.

 What is the security on campus?

 The facility is secured by a perimeter gate.
 Families with students enrolled at GPS will receive a key fob that will allow them to enter the campus during drop off and pick up times.
 Parents and guests who would like to visit during the school day will need to check into the office before being permitted on the school grounds.
 In addition, there are cameras set up around the campus that will be monitored by the school’s administration.